 Jay is a Key Account Director with Interface, the world’s leading commercial flooring manufacturer and a globally-recognized pioneer in the field of industrial sustainability.
 He serves on the boards of The National Wildlife Federation, Muddy Sneakers, EcoForesters, the NextGen committee of the Ray C. Anderson foundation and the Southern Environmental Law Center’s Next30 committee.
 Jay is passionate about continuing the legacy of his grandfather, Ray Anderson, the founder of Interface, who dedicated his career to demonstrating the business logic of sustainability.
 Originally from Atlanta, he now lives in Asheville, NC with his wife, son and birddog.
 Jay graduated from Wake Forest University in 2005 with a BA in English and is an avid fly angler, outdoorsman and naturalist.

 Rebekah grew up in Alabama and earned a BA in Anthropology from Auburn University and a JD from Tulane Law School with a certificate in Environmental Law.
 She first fell in love with the mountains of western North Carolina at a summer camp in the Asheville area.
 As a law student she interned with the Southeast’s leading non-profit environmental law firm and represented community organizations as part of Tulane’s Environmental Law Clinic.
-After briefly practicing law in Raleigh, Rebekah returned to the non-profit world when she joined CMLC in 2009 with AmeriCorps Project Conserve.
+After briefly practicing law in Raleigh, Rebekah returned to the non-profit world when she joined Carolina Mountain Land Conservancy (now Conserving Carolina) in 2009 with AmeriCorps Project Conserve.
 She now fulfills roles of grant administration and land protection, particularly projects with public recreation access.
 Rebekah enjoys exploring the mountains and rivers of North Carolina and beyond, kickball, reading, and cooking.

-Alex is Chief Forester at The Forestland Group, a timberland investment management organization (TIMO) based in Chapel Hill, NC that specializes in naturally-regenerating hardwood forests.
-Prior to The Forestland Group, Alex was an Assistant Professor of Forest Management at Northern Arizona University’s School of Forestry and before that, he was the manager of the Yale Forests at the Yale School of Forestry and Environmental Studies.
-Currently, Alex is also an adjunct faculty member at Virginia Tech and serves on the USDA Forestry Research Advisory Council.
+Alex is President and CEO at Eastwood Forests, a company dedicated to forestland investments that generate competitive financial returns and positive ecological impacts.
+Prior to that, Alex was the Chief Forester at The Forestland Group, an Assistant Professor of Forest Management at Northern Arizona University’s School of Forestry and before that, he was the manager of the Yale Forests at the Yale School of Forestry and Environmental Studies.
+Alex has also served as an adjunct faculty member at Virginia Tech and serves on the USDA Forestry Research Advisory Council.
 As vice president, Alex brings a wealth of forestry knowledge and strong leadership skills to help guide EcoForesters’ future.
 In his spare time he takes pride in managing a modest wood pile and attempts to heat his home with wood as much as possible.